 ALM works both with customers who, like Great Dane, want to improve the efficiency or safety of existing processes, as well as with customers who are “starting from scratch” and in the early phases of facility planning and design, Brunenn adds.

-“But in the long run, 90% of the time when we do improve safety, you’re also going to get additional benefits,” he says.
-“You’re going to increase your throughput, improve ergonomics, and reduce your overhead crane time.”
+“In the long run, 90% of the time when we improve safety, you’re going to get additional benefits,” he said.
+“You’re going to increase your throughput, improve ergonomics and reduce your overhead crane time.”

-Toft likewise emphasizes the ALM mantra, “faster, safer, better.”
+Toft likewise emphasizes the ALM Positioners mantra, “faster, safer, better.”

-“We started with Great Dane with the idea of making it safer, then moved to the idea of making it faster and better as well, with improved ergonomics for operators, and an added level of automation,” Toft says.
+“We started with Great Dane with the idea of making it safer, then moved to the idea of making it faster and better as well, with improved ergonomics for operators and an added level of automation,” Toft said.